MetaCell/salk-interactive-atlas/README.md

 ### Prerequisites

 The SALK deployment is built on top of [CloudHarness](https://github.com/MetaCell/cloud-harness).
+CloudHarness is a base infrastructure and common utilities for microservice applications deployed on Kubernetes.

-The deployment process is based on Python 3.9 scripts.
-It is recommended to setup a virtual environment first.
+CloudHarness and SALK use Python 3.9, it is recommended to setup a virtual environment first.

 With conda:
 ```bash